Esophagitis - infectious

 Ask your provider for special diet recommendations.
 For example, there may be foods you need to avoid eating as your esophagitis heals.

-Many people who are treated for an episode of infectious esophagitis need other, long-term medicines to suppress the virus or fungus, and to prevent the infection from coming back.
+Many people need other long-term medicines to suppress the virus or fungus and to prevent the infection from coming back.

 Health problems that may result from infectious esophagitis include: